MicrosoftLearning/mslearn-aml-design/Instructions/Labs/00-start-training.md

 You're about to start an interactive game in the form of a dialog.
 There are two parts to the dialog:

-- **Get more information**: Learn to ask the most appropriate question to get more information about the case study.
+- **Get more information**: Learn to ask the most appropriate question to get more information about the case study. *You'll only be allowed to ask one question (use one hint) before giving advice*.
 - **Advise**: Use the gathered information to give advice on how to design a solution to the proposed problem.
 There are three scenarios to choose from.
 You can do as many scenarios as you'd like.

 Each time, there will be **one optimal response**.
 You'll immediately get feedback to know whether you chose correctly.